CBA Welcomes New Members This Year

-LEGAL ISSUES: This month the Renewable Fuels Association and Growth Energy asked the U.S. Supreme Court to determine if the LCFS violates the commerce clause of the Constitution, a matter largely settled by the U.S. Court of Appeals for the Ninth Circuit in the case Rocky Mountain Farmers Union v.
+LEGAL ISSUES: The Renewable Fuels Association and Growth Energy, along with 21 state attorney generals, have asked the U.S. Supreme Court to determine if the LCFS violates the commerce clause of the Constitution, a matter largely settled by the U.S. Court of Appeals for the Ninth Circuit in the case Rocky Mountain Farmers Union v.
 Corey in September of 2013.
 It is not yet known if the court will decide to rule in the case..

 CALIFORNIA AIR RESOURCES BOARD: AB 32

 CAP AND TRADE AUCTION PROCEEDS: At the April 2nd Clean, Low Carbon Fuels Summit, Assemblywoman Nancy Skinner, Chair of the Committee on Budget, told the group she was looking to the transportation sector, as the highest GHG emitter, for suggestions as her committee vets proposals in the Governor's budget for the $850 million of Cap and Trade proceeds to be spent on low carbon projects ($200 for clean fuels and clean transportation).
 CBA has submitted a proposal for a biodiesel production incentive and plans to continue to pursue this funding option for biodiesel industry projects going forward.

 PROGRAM OPPORTUNITY NOTICE (PON): On May 7th, the CEC issued a Notice of Proposed Awards (NOPA) for Round 1 of PON-13-609, Pilot-Scale and Commercial-Scale Advanced Biofuels Production Facilities, which allocates $9 million each for biomass diesel and ethanol and $6 million for biomethane.